f1redf0x/exvirion-web/content/posts/backwards_security.md

 categories = ["CyberSecurity", "HouseKeeping"]
 +++

-Did you know that on average a CISO, the executive in an organization that focuses on cybersecurity,[has a shelf life of 18 - 26 months](https://www.ciso.inc/wp-content/uploads/2023/08/CISO-Report-2023-.pdf)?
+Did you know that on average a CISO, the executive in an organization that focuses on cybersecurity, [has a shelf life of 18 - 26 months](https://www.ciso.inc/wp-content/uploads/2023/08/CISO-Report-2023-.pdf)?
 This number has been estimated to be as low as 17 months [by other groups](https://www.tenable.com/blog/the-average-ciso-tenure-is-17-months-don-t-be-a-statistic).

 Why do you suppose that is?